-On this day, we and other translation organizations on a global scale will not only be celebrating how translation helps to allow cross-country communications but also how the industry as a whole has been growing on the great continent of Africa.
+On this day, we and other translation organizations on a global scale will not only be celebrating how translation and localization services help to allow cross-country communications but also how the industry as a whole has been growing on the great continent of Africa.

 It might not be a day that is as internationally recognized as many others but for those that have worked tirelessly to break down language barriers across the world, it is a day we look forward to as it brings all of us in the community much closer together.

 International Translation Day has now been since running each year since 1953 and it was initially set up to not only show the solidarity in the profession but also to help it grow and evolve in countries worldwide.

 The date of the feast of St. Jerome was chosen as the day to celebrate this each year (the 30th of September) and this was the logical choice as he is considered the patron saint of translators.

 It is widely known that translation services in the past would focus on major European languages with the rest of the world being largely forgotten.
 The African continent with so many languages was one that was previously neglected in the industry but over the years there has been a sea of change.